MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Provide feature request or improvement for a DEMO or LAB.
 title: "[Feature] (Short description)"
 labels: enhancement
+assignees: ''

 ---